sahrulrashid/Line-Follower-PID/README.md

 # LineFollowerPID
-# Simulation of line follower with PID in Unity using my own algorithm for overshoot problem.
+# A simulation of line follower with PID in Unity using my own algorithm for overshoot problem.
 Robot movement is based on wheel colliders and physics built in Unity.

 # [Presentation videos and charts(CLICK)](https://www.dropbox.com/sh/n9m6bl9dvuo0i83/AAAwWYt_6QBPf7ynb-Ycgg4Ra?dl=0)